 CISS will continue to be a service and member-oriented company creating and brokering powerful and efficient large-scale invasive species RD&E collaborations.
-This includes through a broadened scope to cover vertebrate pests, weeds and environmental invertebrates and diseases, and revenue diversification including attracting new investment by establishing the Invasive Species Solutions Trust and Public fund which has Deductible Gift Recipient status.
-To consolidate the CISS mission beyond 2022, the Centre has developed the CISS Invasive Species Solutions 2030 prospectus, to drive innovation on priority areas and invasive species around 2 portfolios - invasive animals and weeds - organised into four innovation platforms;
+This includes through a broadened scope to cover vertebrate pests, weeds and environmental invertebrates and diseases, and diversifies revenue by attracting new investment, aligning with the CISS strategy, and/or the Invasive Species Solutions Public Fund which has Deductible Gift Recipient status.
+To consolidate the CISS mission beyond 2023, the Centre has developed a set of projects, to drive innovation on priority areas and invasive species around invasive animals and weeds.
+These projects are organised into innovation platforms: